platformsh/platformsh-docs/docs/src/administration/cli/api-tokens.md

 When setting up CI services and other automation tools, you may want to allow them to use the Platform.sh CLI to carry out certain tasks.
-Logging in via a browser is not an option in these cases.
+Logging in via a browser isn't an option in these cases.

 To run the CLI from such a tool or on an app container, such as via a cron hook, set up an API token to authenticate.